 Chester Alan Arthur never dreamed that one day he would be president of the United States.
-He had enjoyed a long and successful career as a lawyer and Republican Party operative in New York City, where he served as collector of customs for the Port of New York, the biggest plum on the tree of political patronage.
-But in 1878 a power struggle between two wings of the Republican Party resulted in Arthur's forced removal from his post.
-The controversy made him a political celebrity and led to his nomination for vice president—despite his never having run for office before.
+A successful lawyer, Arthur had been forced out as the head of the Custom House of the Port of New York in 1877 in a power struggle between the two wings of the Republican Party.
+He became such a celebrity that he was nominated for vice president in 1880-despite his never having run for office before.

-Elected with James A. Garfield in 1880, Arthur found his life transformed just months into his term, when an assassin shot and killed Garfield, catapulting Arthur into the presidency.
-The assassin was a deranged man who thought he deserved a federal job through the corrupt "spoils system."
+Elected alongside James A. Garfield, Arthur found his life transformed just four months into his term, when an assassin shot and killed Garfield, catapulting Arthur into the presidency.
+The assassin was a deranged man who thought he deserved a federal job through the increasingly corrupt "spoils system."
 To the surprise of many, Arthur, a longtime beneficiary of that system, saw that the time had come for reform.
-His opportunity came in the winter of 1882-83, when he played a crucial role in the passage of the Pendleton Civil Service Act, which created a professional civil service and set America on a course toward greater reforms in the decades to come.
+His opportunity came in the winter of 1882-83, when he pushed through the Pendleton Act, which created a professional civil service and set America on a course toward greater reforms in the decades to come.